neuronflicker/CTF/UCF/Scripting_GimmeShellcode/README.md

 > ./testbed
 Hello, world!
 ```
-Now could we turn this into shellcode and run it in out C testbed?
+Now could we turn this into shellcode and run it in our C testbed?
 Let's look at an `objdump` or the code:
 ```asm
 testbed:     file format elf64-x86-64